-Given the scale of this landholding, it is appropriate that a masterplan be prepared for the entire area, to address the above matters in addition to planned phasing.
+Given the scale of this landholding, a masterplan shall be prepared for the entire area, to address the above matters in addition to planned phasing.
 Any masterplan should also provide for the delivery of enterprise and employment uses in this area.